Seal of Charlotte, North Carolina: Current seal

+The current seal consists of a white circle with several design elements on top of it.
+In the center, the city's crown logo can be found, encircled by a golden wreath.
+Between the two branches reads "NORTH CAROLINA", and below the crown reads "1775", the year of the Mecklenburg Declaration of Independence.
+These symbols are inside a golden circle, which is surrounded by text reading "CITY OF CHARLOTTE" at the top, and "REGINA CIVITATEM" in Latin, translating to "Queen City" in English, a nickname of Charlotte.
+There is a final golden circle surrounding the text.

 Use

 The custodian of the seal is Charlotte's city clerk, who keeps it and all records and official documents bearing the seal.
 The City Clerk uses the corporate seal of Charlotte to certify that city records are authentic, exact reproductions of the originals.